Looking Closely at the Growth Curve for Cano Health Inc. (CANO)

 Analysts’ Opinion of CANO

-Many brokerage firms have already submitted their reports for CANO stocks, with Credit Suisse repeating the rating for CANO by listing it as a “Outperform.”
-The predicted price for CANO in the upcoming period, according to Credit Suisse is $18 based on the research report published on August 02nd of the current year 2021.
+Many brokerage firms have already submitted their reports for CANO stocks, with Cowen repeating the rating for CANO by listing it as a “Outperform.”
+The predicted price for CANO in the upcoming period, according to Cowen is $18 based on the research report published on September 10th of the current year 2021.

+Credit Suisse, on the other hand, stated in their research note that they expect to see CANO reach a price target of $18.
+The rating they have provided for CANO stocks is “Outperform” according to the report published on August 02nd, 2021.

-Volatility was left at 9.26%, however, over the last 30 days, the volatility rate increased by 9.80%, as shares surge +14.49% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.77% lower at present.
+Volatility was left at 9.05%, however, over the last 30 days, the volatility rate increased by 7.20%, as shares surge +18.04% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +15.70% upper at present.

-During the last 5 trading sessions, CANO rose by +9.79%, which changed the moving average for the period of 200-days by +17.83% in comparison to the 20-day moving average, which settled at $11.53.
-In addition, Cano Health Inc. saw -0.45% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CANO rose by +3.09%, which changed the moving average for the period of 200-days by +24.89% in comparison to the 20-day moving average, which settled at $11.85.
+In addition, Cano Health Inc. saw 4.40% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading